-The District maintains a monitoring program to sample and test all water sources in accordance with State and Federal standards.
+The District maintains a monitoring program to sample and

+test all water sources in accordance with State and Federal standards.
 Should the District fail to monitor, or the District's water exceed the MCLs allowable in the Primary Standards, it is required by law to notify all customers of the nature of the problem and any possible health effects.
 Some contaminants that are routinely monitored by the District are bacteria, turbidity, inorganic chemicals, metals, general minerals, volatile organic chemicals (VOCs), disinfection by-products (THMs), and radiation.

-The table in this report shows our test results for 2012.
-Once again, Drinking water, including bottled water, may reasonably be the San Lorenzo Valley Water District is pleased to report that our water quality met or surpassed all State and Federal criteria for public health protection.
+The table in this report shows our test results for 2014.
+Once again, the San Lorenzo Valley Water District is pleased to report that our water quality met or surpassed all State and Federal criteria for public health protection.
 For additional information regarding water quality, please contact the San Lorenzo Valley Water District at (831) 338-2153.